 Canada’s Auto Recyclers: A Critical Juncture in the Road to Sustainability

-Canada’s automotive recycling sector finds itself at a defining moment.
-As environmental regulations tighten and the economic and ecological cost of manufacturing new parts continues to climb, the value of high-quality reclaimed parts is rising — and rising fast.
+Toronto, Ontario — Canada’s automotive recycling sector finds itself at a defining moment.
+As environmental regulations tighten and the economic and ecological costs of manufacturing new parts continue to rise, the value of high-quality reclaimed parts is increasing rapidly.
+The message is clear: vehicle recycling is no longer just about end-of-life, it’s about extending life.

 Where Canada Stands Now

-Our members — professional automotive recyclers certified under ARC’s CAREC Environmental Audit Program — already meet rigorous standards in environmental stewardship and operational best practices.
-But traceability, consistent grading and integration with the collision repair industry remain work-in-progress areas.
+Our members, professional automotive recyclers certified under ARC’s CAREC Environmental Audit Program, already meet rigorous standards in environmental stewardship and operational best practices.
+But traceability, consistent grading, and integration with the collision repair industry remain work-in-progress areas.

-It’s a question I’ve asked myself more than once: Are insurers avoiding recycled parts because of process complexity — or are they more concerned about liability if the repair doesn’t go as planned?
-But rather than focusing on hesitation, we should be asking: How do we make reclaimed parts the more profitable, efficient option for everyone involved?
+It’s a question I’ve asked myself more than once: Are insurers avoiding recycled parts because of process complexity, or are they more concerned about liability if the repair doesn’t go as planned?
+But rather than focusing on hesitation, we should be asking: “How do we make reclaimed parts the more profitable, efficient option for everyone involved?”

-Profitability for repairers is often an unspoken factor — they make more money fitting new parts, even though that costs insurers more.
+Profitability for repairers is often an unspoken factor; they make more money fitting new parts, even though that costs insurers more.
 Getting the financial incentives right across the board is just as important as refining the processes.

-Standards and incentives must Evolve
+Standards — and Incentives — Must Evolve

-Just as the U.K.’s VRA Standard is undergoing review, Canada must refine and modernize its own quality frameworks and financial incentives.
+Just as the UK’s VRA Standard is undergoing review, Canada must refine and modernize its own quality frameworks and financial incentives.
 This means:

-* Ensuring inventory integration with collision estimating platforms
+Ensuring inventory integration with collision estimating platforms.

-* Reworking financial structures so insurers can support the added labour or prep involved in using reclaimed parts without expecting recyclers to absorb the burden
+Reworking financial structures so insurers can support the added labour or prep involved in using reclaimed parts, without expecting recyclers to absorb the burden.

 We’re not asking recyclers to do more for free.
-The prep work required to make a part “ready-to-install” has value.
+The prep work required to make a part ’ready-to-install’ has value.
 If insurers want faster turnaround and broader adoption, they must help pay for the efficiencies they expect.

-The need for reform is not just operational — it’s strategic.
-As insurers like Aviva in the U.K. commit to sustainability-led procurement, Canadian providers should prepare for similar mandates here.
+The need for reform is not just operational, it’s strategic.
+As insurers like Aviva in the UK commit to sustainability-led procurement, Canadian providers should prepare for similar mandates here.
 Government targets on emissions, combined with growing corporate ESG pressures, are quickly reshaping the value proposition of green parts.

-Here in Canada, our recyclers supply quality recycled OEM parts — not rebuilt components.
+Here in Canada, our recyclers supply quality recycled OEM parts, not rebuilt components.
 These are original parts from end-of-life vehicles, carefully dismantled, tested, and inventoried.
 With the right standards and collaboration, we can continue to expand our role in providing affordable, sustainable parts that meet the highest expectations.

 Time to Collaborate